 The primary goal of most of my early treatment regimens is to relieve pressure on areas where a neuroma develops.

-The first and easiest treatment is Padding and Taping: Special padding at the ball of the foot may change the abnormal foot function and relieve the symptoms caused by the neuroma.
+The first and easiest treatment is padding and taping.
+Special padding at the ball of the foot may change the abnormal foot function and relieve the symptoms caused by the neuroma.

 This is an insert that is specific for your particular foot shape, this is a prescription for you.
 No one else can put this in their shoe.
 Consider it similar to a pair of glasses.
 It’s an accessory, but a necessary accessory.
 Many people after wearing their custom insert can no longer walk comfortable without it.
 It’s addictive!

-Many people that suffer with knee, hip and back pain have structually one leg longer than the other.
+Many people that suffer with knee, hip and back pain have structurally one leg longer than the other.
 So, the rest of their body is compensating, they’re entirely out of whack.
 Also, many patients that have had trauma to their feet/ankles, had knee/hip/back surgery have a limb length discrepancy which can easily be balanced out with an insert for their shoe.

 The procedure, which removes the inflamed and enlarged nerve, can usually be conducted on an outpatient basis under mild sedation, with a recovery time that is often just a few weeks.

-Remember that foot pain is not normal, and any disruption in foot function limits your freedom and mobility.
+Remember that foot pain is not normal and any disruption in foot function limits your freedom and mobility.